MarcoHermesdorf/QC-screening-FA/README.md

 ## Usage

 Make start_qc.sh executable and run it.
-You will need to provide the path to the *FA.nii.gz images.
+You only need to provide the path to the *FA.nii.gz images.

 ```bash